lucia-auth/lucia/documentation/collection/main/learn/adapters/kysely.md

 #### `user`

 The length of the `VARCHAR` type of `id` should be of appropriate length if you generate your own user ids.
 You may add additional columns to store user attributes.
-Refer to [Store user attributes](/learn/basics/store-user-attributes).
+Refer to [User attributes](/learn/basics/user-attributes).

 | name | type          | nullable | unique | primary |
 | ---- | ------------- | -------- | ------ | ------- |